Skip to content

 [cgroup]

-# Optional, default closed, can control cpu and mem
+# Optional, defaults to disabled; can control CPU and memory

 enable = false